Reportr/dashboard/README.md

 ## APIs

-Reportr use an http REST API to track event and manage models.
+Reportr use a HTTP REST API to track event and manage models.

-Data are always JSON encoded and Base64 encoded and pass as a "*data*" argument.
+Data are always JSON encoded and Base64 encoded and passed as a "*data*" argument.
 You can pass a "*callback*" arguments for using HTTP API in a client side application.

-You can found in the *examples* directory some library to use Reportr in Python and Javascript.
-To build the client library, you will need 'browserify' (npm install -g browserify).
+You can get some libraries to use Reportr in Python and Javascript in the *examples* directory.
+To build the Javascript client library, you will need 'browserify' (npm install -g browserify).

 #### Track events

 Events are definied by 'event', 'namespace' and 'properties'.
-You can alse specify optional paramaterssuch as 'id' for updating unique event if existant or 'timestamp' to define time position for the event.
+You can alse specify optional paramaters such as 'id' for updating unique event if existant or 'timestamp' to define time position for the event.

 ```
 <host>/api/<token>/events/track